m-reza-rahman/azure-cafe/README.md

    ```
    az aks get-credentials --resource-group azure-cafe-group-<your suffix> --name azure-cafe-cluster-<your suffix>
    ```
 * You need to have Docker CLI installed.
+[Here](https://docs.docker.com/get-docker/) are instructions on how to do that.

 ## Run GitHub Actions Workflow
 * Open a command line and execute the following command on Linux or Mac.
 Please save off the output for use shortly.